rmondal-official/Drink_Water_Reminder/README.md

 # "Drink Water" Reminder
-This program will remind you for drinking water after a particular interval of time (you can set it in program) using os's notification system.
+This program will remind you for drinking water after a particular interval of time (you can set it in program) using OS's notification system.

 # Requirements
 First we need pyler module which will help us to use os's notification system